drlsn/kinergize/README.md

 - User - requires an authorization token
 - Guest - does not require any authorization token

-More information about the API can be found [here](/docs/API/Kinergize%20-%20API%20General%20Info.md).
+More information about the API can be found in [Kinergize - API General Info](/docs/API/Kinergize%20-%20API%20General%20Info.md) document.

 ### Users
 | HTTP Method | Endpoint | Description | Role | Details |